 Illinois Supreme Court Will Opine on District’s Ability to Restrict Sick Leave

 Last month, the Illinois Supreme Court granted a petition for leave to appeal the Illinois Appellate Court’s decision in Dynak v.
-Board of Education of Wooddale School District 7, 2019 IL App (2d) 180551, which held that a school district may restrict a request to use sick leave for the birth a child pursuant to Section 24-6 of the Illinois School Code when a teacher’s use of the leave would be interrupted by the summer break.
+Board of Education of Wooddale School District 7, 2019 IL App (2d) 180551, which held that a school district may restrict a request to use sick leave for the birth of a child pursuant to Section 24-6 of the Illinois School Code when a teacher’s use of the leave would be interrupted by the summer break.

 In Dynak, a teacher gave birth to her child at the end of the 2015-2016 school year and used 1.5 days of sick leave.
 The teacher began FMLA on the first day of the 2016-2017 school year and sought to take the remaining 28.5 days of leave allotted under Section 24-6 of the Illinois School Code as paid sick days.
 The district denied the teacher’s request and this lawsuit subsequently ensued.